TejasChaudhari03/dsa-learningkit/notes-linkedlist.md

 # **16 — Swap Nodes in Pairs (Iterative + Recursive)**

-followed by the updated **Complexity Summary Table**.

----

-# 16 — Swap Nodes in Pairs

 Swapping nodes in pairs means taking every two adjacent nodes in a linked list and swapping them.
 For example, given `1 → 2 → 3 → 4`, the output should be `2 → 1 → 4 → 3`.